8 Shocking Facts About Crime

 1. Violent Crime Has Actually Fallen in the Last 25 Years

-This statistic is at the top of our list because it seems to be one of the largest gray areas among our understanding of crime in the United States.
+This statistic is at the top of our list because it seems to be one of the largest gray areas among our understanding of facts of crime in the United States.

-The likely source of claims that crime is on the rise is a slight increase in violent crime over the last few years.
-This rise is largely attributable to the spike in violent crime in certain large urban areas, which tends to skew the national average heavily.
+Crime is also more prevalent in large urban areas, which tends to skew the national average heavily.
 We should also note that some urban areas have seen a marked increase in violent crime, while others have seen a decrease.

 The conclusion is that violent crime, while rising a bit in the short-term, has been following a steady downward trend for the last quarter century.
-The small, recent upward trend is mostly due to localized problems, so any talk of the national crime rate rising is unfounded — or at the very least, not terribly useful.
+Any talk of the national crime rate rising is unfounded — or at the very least, not terribly useful.

 2. Property Crime Has Seen a Significant Decrease

+Although more common than violent crimes, property crimes have also been following the trend of becoming less prevalent.
 Property crime includes instances of burglary, robbery, arson and theft of motor vehicles.
 Following suit with violent crime, property crime has also seen a dramatic decrease in the last quarter century.
-From 1993 to 2015, it dropped anywhere from 49 to 69%, according to the FBI and BSJ, respectively.

 Trying to pinpoint the cause of crime decrease can be a fruitless endeavor.
-Any time it looks like a causal relationship has been discovered, some other piece of evidence stands in glaring opposition.
-Some theories include the decreased presence of lead in our daily lives, the varying consumption of alcohol, the overall economy, the rate of incarceration and the strictness or leniency of police.
+Some theories include the decreased presence of leadership in our daily lives, the varying consumption of alcohol, the overall economy, the rate of incarceration and the strictness or leniency of police.

 However, each of these theories can be easily countered by contrasting evidence or data.
 So, while it is an interesting thought exercise, the important takeaway is simply that property crime is decreasing.
 Remember that old rule of science: Correlation does not equal causation.